 Lymphoma, squamous cell carcinoma, bone cancer, and mast cell tumors are the most common cancers in cats.

-Many vets believe that lymphoma is related to exposure to the Feline Leukemia Virus (FeLV) as well as the Feline Immunodeficiency Virus.
-Although there are many cats who are negative for these viruses that develop lymphoma.
+Many vets believe that lymphoma is related to exposure to the Feline Leukemia Virus (FeLV) as well as the Feline Immunodeficiency Virus, although there are many cats that are negative for these viruses that develop lymphoma.
 There is now a vaccine that protects against FeLV, so both of these viruses are seen less frequently today.